simuxakadiscgolfgod/Space-Weather/README.md

 R1-R2           20%           20%           20%
 R3 or greater    1%            1%            1%

-Rationale: No R1 (Minor) or greater radio blackouts are expected.
-No significant active region flare activity is forecast.
+Rationale: There is a slight chance for R1-R2 (Minor-Moderate) radio blackouts through 18 Dec.

 ```